puffyCid/artemis-api/artemis-docs/docs/Contributing/learning.md

 # Nom

 Nom is a very popular binary parsing library. artemis makes extensive use of nom for parsing all different kinds of binary files.
-If nom did not exist artemis would not exist.
 If you familarize yourself with nom and how it works then the artemis code should be much easier to understand.